azabiong/vim-highlighter/README.md

 >  :hi HiColor22 ctermfg=228 ctermbg=129 guifg=#ffff87 guibg=#af00ff
 > ```
 > Now, move the cursor to any word, and then input the number `21` and `HiSet` key.
 > Does it work? if you press `HiSet` key again, the next `HiColor22` will be set.
->
-> You can try different values while seeing the results immediately, and store colors in the configuration file using this format.
+You can try different values while seeing the results immediately.

 ### Example 2
 > The following command changes the color of '**Find in Files Highlight**'